isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-preroll-ads.md

 # VOD playback with pre-roll ads{#vod-playback-with-pre-roll-ads}

 In this scenario, pre-roll ads have been inserted before the main content.
-Unless specified, the network calls are the same as the calls in the [](vod-no-intrs-code.md) scenario.
+Unless specified, the network calls are the same as the calls in the [VOD playback with no ads](../../sdk-implement/tracking-scenarios/vod-no-intrs-details.md) scenario.
 The network calls happen at the same time, but the payload is different.

 <table id="table_B43EB1CB26724B47908BF6F477ECF6DC">
  <thead>